Kinugawa River

 Kinugawa River, Kinugawa, or Kinu River (鬼怒川, Kinu-gawa), is a river on the main island of Honshu in Japan.
 It flows from the north to the south on the Kantō plain, merging with Tone River (利根川, Tone-gawa).
 At 176.7 km in length, it is the longest tributary of Tone-gawa.
 From ancient times, it has been known to cause floods.
 The river starts in Kinu swamp in the city of Nikkō, Tochigi, within Nikkō National Park.

+2015 Flood

+Due to heavy rainfall for three consecutive days, on 10 September 2015, the river bank was breached, causing a flood, resulting in the death of two people and several more injuries.
+In Joso city, homes and infrastructure were damaged.